-> Also, the child tax credit begins to phase out for taxpayers with modified adjusted gross income (MAGI) of over $200,000 or $400,000 (MFJ).
-This phaseout more than doubles the phaseout range under current law.
+Also, the child tax credit begins to phase out for taxpayers with modified adjusted gross income (MAGI) of over $200,000 or $400,000 (MFJ).
+This phaseout more than doubles the phaseout range under previous law.
 Taxpayers can’t claim a child tax credit for a child who does not have a Social Security Number (SSN) by the due date of the return.

-> The TCJA allows a new $500 nonrefundable credit for dependents who do not qualify for the child tax credit.
-Taxpayers can claim this credit for children who are too old for the child tax credit, as well as for non-child dependents.
-There is no SSN requirement to claim this credit, so taxpayers can claim the credit for children with an Individual Tax Identification Number (ITIN) or an Adoption Tax Identification Number (ATIN) if they otherwise qualify.
+Starting in 2018, the TCJA allows a new $500 nonrefundable credit for dependents who do not qualify for the child tax credit.
+Taxpayers can claim this credit for children who are too old for the child tax credit, as well as for other dependent relatives, such as parents.

-> - $12,000 (single)
+- $12,000 (single)

 Because of the increase to the standard deduction and because of changes to the rules for itemized deductions from tax reform, many taxpayers who previously itemized deductions will now claim the standard deduction instead.
 This means they would not have to file Schedule A. However, taxpayers may want to continue to track their expenses, so they have the information to make the comparison and choose the tax benefit with the bigger value.

 Many Itemized Deductions Eliminated, Limited or Modified